mkurtak/clj-salt-api/README.md

 ;; Create cancel channel
 (def cancel-chan (a/chan))

-;; Listen to saltstack eventbus, events will be deliverd to events-chan (def events-chan (salt/events client cancel-chan))
+;; Listen to saltstack eventbus, events will be delivered to events-chan (def events-chan (salt/events client cancel-chan))

 ;; Take one event